How to value a logo

 - resized to a tiny piece

-As a client you should prove this as well to make sure you purchase a logo that will work for use-cases you might not even think of yet.
+Versatility assures that the logo remains flexible and will work for use-cases you might not even think of yet.

 Appropriate means not that the logo needs to show what a brand does.
 The Apple logo does not show a computer nor does the Nike logo show a sneaker.
 A logo is more an identifier like a fingerprint.

-The designer needs to find out the client’s ideals and beliefs and incorporate these aspects in the design process while inheriting the 5 design principles described above.
-This is a time-intensive puzzle and a lot of work.
-I hope I was able to dispel doubts about the true value of a logo.
+The designer needs to find out the client’s ideals and beliefs and incorporate these aspects into his/her design process while inheriting the principles described above.
+All in all, this is a time-intensive puzzle and a lot of work.
+However, a logo is always tied to the quality of the company it represents: